 A slight breeze blows grasses and leaves.
 A train whistles, loud and demanding, interrupting the still landscape of oblivion.
 An owl hoots.
 A warning.
 Don’t turn away.

 I watch as water reflects leaves on the trees above, rippling, making dances with the fallen leaves floating in the stream.
-I might dance too; I might move with the currents of my life; while the stream water caught by Leo’s camera rotates over a spare tire; discarded, submerged, but there to be seen and not forgotten.
+Might I dance too?
+I might move with the currents of my life; while the stream water caught by Leo’s camera rotates over a spare tire; discarded, submerged, but there to be seen and not forgotten.

-It’s a meditation, this water, a convergence of tire, leaves and rocks – all coming together just as pieces of life might gather the past into the present – and change, moving towards the future.
+It’s a meditation, this water, a convergence of tire, leaves, and rocks – all coming together just as pieces of life might gather the past into the present – and change, moving towards the future.

 A flute, woodwinds, a piano, accompany what I witness through the lens of Leo’s camera, his vision – as I leave the forest into a scene of rolling green fields, soft as velvet, and back again into the forest of leaves.
 Birds chirp as my eyes light on a leaf; a flower hangs from a branch; a cow moos, a dog barks.
-I continue my travels, upwards with the birds, through the leaves and now fruit on the branches of trees.
+I continue my travels, upwards with the birds, through the leaves, and now with fruit on the branches of trees.